racinmat/PHPOgameBot/readme.md

 TODO
 -----
+- add checking whether command was really done (reding build/upgrade status, checking fleet status...)
+- add Player entity and more research to Player entity, because it is shared among all planets
 - read mines percentage settings
 - calculate production based on percentage settings and lack of energy
 - maybe export/import command lists and routines